drewsims2121/Facebook-Prophet-TimeSeries-Seasonality-of-Airline-Passengers/README.md

 # Facebook-Prophet-TimeSeries-Seasonality-of-Airline-Passengers
 Using Facebook Prophet's Library to determine the seasonality of airplane passengers time series data

-**The goal of this project is to determine whether a multiplicative or additive model would be better in determining seasonality upon trends in the airline passengers dataset**
+**The goal of this project is to determine whether a multiplicative or additive model would be better in determining seasonality upon trends in the airline passengers dataset.**

 **The Steps are as followed:**